Haitian prime minister lands in Puerto Rico as he tries to return home to quell gang violence

 “It’s the million-dollar question,” said Jake Johnston, a research associate at the Washington-based Center for Economic and Policy Research.
 “Nobody knows where he is or when he’ll return.
 The fact that he hasn’t even opened his mouth since the violence began has stoked all sorts of speculation.”

+Henry was expected to travel to the Dominican Republic later to fly to Haiti, but hours before he arrived in Puerto Rico, the Dominican government announced that it was immediately suspending all air traffic with Haiti.

+Dominican migration officials did not immediately respond to a request for comment.

-Gangs opened fired on police late Monday outside the Toussaint Louverture International Airport, where Henry would likely land should he return home.
+Gangs opened fired on police late Monday outside the Toussaint Louverture International Airport in the Haitian capital of Port-au-Prince, where Henry would likely land should he return home.

 An armored truck could be seen on the tarmac shooting at gangs trying to enter the airport as scores of employees and other workers fled from whizzing bullets.
 The airport was closed when the attack occurred, with no planes operating and no passengers on site.
 It remained closed Tuesday.